Kentucky Tour de Dance

 Six video lessons to accompany the tunes, digging into specifics about improvising to each individual piece.

-All of this material will be released every two weeks into the digital course platform for you to complete at your own pace, and reference as needed in the future!
+The first five modules will be available to you in the digital course platform for you immediately, to complete at your own pace, and reference as needed in the future!
+You'll receive the final module on June 1st, complete with an old-time dance-along section so you can put it all together!

 Still thinking about it?
-Kentucky Tour de Dance PERFECT for…
+The Kentucky Tour de Dance PERFECT for…

 - The person who would LOVE to travel through Kentucky living it up and meeting musicians, but can't swing it right now.